sl1ked/rive-vue/CONTRIBUTING.md

 npm run storybook
 ```

-To see changes made to the Rive React runtime reflected in your storyook, run the following command in a separate terminal window:
+To see changes made to the Rive Vue runtime reflected in your storyook, run the following command in a separate terminal window:

 ```
 npm run dev